MoonModules/WLED-Docs/docs/advanced/2d-1d-Mixed-Setup.md

 !!! important
     The necessary steps are different from upstream WLED.
 In WLED-MM, you create a "pseudo" 2D panel for the trailing strip, then set "Expand 1D FX" to "Pixels" in segment options.
     As WLED-SR has introduced 2D panels long before upstream WLED, we are still using the original approach for mixed setups.
-As a benefit, you fill be able to create interesting effects by running a 2D effects on "stripes" of a pseudo 2D panel (example: GEQ flat on a pseudo 16x6 panel -> puts all bars next to each other on the strip)
+As a benefit, you will be able to create interesting effects by running a 2D effects on "stripes" of a pseudo 2D panel (example: GEQ flat on a pseudo 16x6 panel -> puts all bars next to each other on the strip)

 1. Setup your total LED count in Config -> LED Preferences as usual.
 For example a 8x8 matrix and a strip of 30 pixels chained to the end of your matrix.
 The total count should be 64 + 30 = 94.
 This also works with virtual LEDs via DDP or ArtNet.